lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 ## Code
 The implementation of FOCS heavily relies on the python package networkx [2] for its network structures and maximum flow solvers.
 Before running it yourself, make sure to check for hard coded paths.
 We both read and write csv files and the code was build as a proof of concept, not for usability.
+Furthermore, make sure from the working directory of your code, you add 'data/input/', 'data/output/' and within the latter there should be subdirectories 'flowmethod', 'histograms', 'instances' and 'timesteps'.

 As input, the code requires a csv to read a pandas dataframe from.
 Each row represents a charging session, or more generally a job in the problem instance.
 The following headers should be present:
 <table>